I-2-8-7.Statutory Benefit Continuation in Medical Cessation Cases Remanded by the Appeals Council

-Last Update: 10/24/14 (Transmittal I-2-123)
+Last Update: 3/28/25 (Transmittal I-2-270)

 A. General

 If the Appeals Council (AC) remands a case for further action, the administrative law judge's (ALJ) decision or dismissal order issued on a medical cessation appeal is vacated and is no longer in effect.
-Continued benefits, however, are payable pending a new decision by the ALJ or final action by the AC on the ALJ's recommended decision.
+Continued benefits, however, may be payable pending a new decision by the ALJ or final action by the AC on the ALJ's recommended decision.

-If a claimant and/or his or her auxiliaries previously elected to receive continued benefits pending the ALJ's decision, the agency will automatically restart the benefits.
-If the claimant and his or her auxiliaries did not previously elect to have benefits continued pending an ALJ decision and they now want to elect continued benefits, they must request to do so no later than 10 days after they receive our notice telling them about continued benefits.
-The agency will send the claimant and auxiliaries appropriate notices.
-See 20 CFR 404.1597a and 416.996.
+If an eligible claimant and/or their auxiliaries previously elected to receive continued benefits pending the ALJ's decision, the agency will automatically restart the benefits.
+If the claimant and their auxiliaries did not previously elect to have benefits continued pending the ALJ decision and they now want to elect continued benefits, they must request to do so no later than 10 days after they receive our notice telling them about continued benefits.

 B. Notices - Title XVI-only and Concurrent Cases